 The device will also feature WiFi N, Bluetooth, Ethernet, Muilt-Card reader, HD Webcam, 3 USB ports and a HDMI port.
-Its disappointing to see that the battery life is around 4 hours, which is considerable less than Samsung’s 7 hour Chromebook.
+It’s disappointing to see that the battery life is around 4 hours, which is considerably less than Samsung’s 7 hour Chromebook.

 Update!
 HP has released a statement informing us that the HP Chromebook will be released on 17th February.
 No news on pricing or regional availability.